Description: A permanent repair technique for damaged, non-leaking PE pipe.

 Benefits: The use of odorants for natural gas detection is considered one of many major public health and safety advancements for the gas distribution industry.
 Small volumes of certain sulfur com-pounds known as mercaptans are injected into odorless natural gas to make it detectable.
 Currently, the primary method to detect mercaptans in natural gas is through operator “sniff” tests and costly gas chromatography lab analyses.
 A new technology to allow the measurement and detection of mercaptan concentrations at the parts per billion level which is the same level as that detectable to the human nose…Read More Download PDF

-Description: To develop an Augmented Reality (AR) training application for the Microsoft HoloLens focused on leak survey, Meter Set Assembly (MSA), and investigation in the natural gas distribution sector.
+Description: An Augmented Reality (AR) training application for the Microsoft HoloLens focused on the building of a new Meter Set Assembly (MSA) in the natural gas distribution sector and help utilities implement Remote Assist strategies.

-Status: NYSEARCH collaborated with an AR training vendor to build and deliver a custom leak investigation application and an MSA procedural guide on the new Microsoft HoloLens 2.
+Status: NYSEARCH is collaborating with an AR training vendor to build and deliver a customized MSA procedural guide for each funder on the Microsoft HoloLens 2.

 Description: To enhance the Explorer 20/26 series robots when liquid is present in unpiggable live pipelines.
 This technology will ultimately enhance Explorer’s ability to conduct In-Line Inspections (ILI)when encountering liquids.